-The five sessions will be held on Tuesday evenings beginning September 28 from 6 to 7:30 p.m. in the Lighthouse Café located in the Betty H. Cameron Women’s & Children’s Hospital at New Hanover Regional Medical Center’s 17th Street campus.
+The five sessions will be held on Tuesday evenings beginning August 9 from 6 to 7:30 p.m. in the conference room at NHRMC’s Zimmer Cancer Center.
 Expert panelists include physicians, nutritionists and fitness experts who will discuss various topics including:

 “This much needed program, which is offered at no cost to participants, will provide local cancer survivors with information and tools to make the transition into living a full and productive life as a survivor,” said LaSonia Melvin, community outreach coordinator of the Carolina Well program at New Hanover Regional Medical Center.
 “Specifically, the program addresses nutrition, emotional health, quality of life and medical management after cancer treatment ends.”